jyunkaichen/MOT_in_YOLO_format/README.md

 ## MOT17/20 dataset

-Download the MOT17 dataset in the link https://motchallenge.net/data/MOT17/
+Download the MOT17 dataset from the link https://motchallenge.net/data/MOT17/

-Download the MOT20 dataset in the link https://motchallenge.net/data/MOT20/
+Download the MOT20 dataset from the link https://motchallenge.net/data/MOT20/

 ## Usage (Take MOT17.zip as an example)